Fumeng-Yang/VRMP_public/README.md

-# A Virtual Reality Memory Palace Aids Knowledge Retrieval
+# A Virtual Reality Memory Palace Aids Knowledge Retrieval from Scientific Publication

-This repository contains experimental materials, data, and analysis code for the manuscript ``A Virtual Reality Memory Palace Aids Knowledge Retrieval`` by Fumeng Yang, Jing Qian, Johannes Novotny, David Badre, Cullen D. Jackson, and David H. Laidlaw.
+This repository contains experimental materials, data, analysis code, and videos for the manuscript ``A Virtual Reality Memory Palace Aids Knowledge Retrieval from Scientific Publication`` by Fumeng Yang, Jing Qian, Johannes Novotny, David Badre, Cullen D. Jackson, and David H. Laidlaw.

-This repository contains large files and uses [git lfs](https://git-lfs.github.com/) to manage the large files.
+This repository contains large files and uses [git lfs](https://git-lfs.github.com/) to manage and access the large files.

 ## Folder: experiment